flameit-os/flameit.io/_portfolio/project5.md

 ---
-title: Project Name
-subtitle: Lorem ipsum dolor sit amet consectetur.
-image: /assets/img/portfolio/05-full.jpg
-alt:

 caption:
-  title: Southwest
+  title: Tailor-made designs
-  subtitle: Website Design
+  subtitle: We are doing
-  thumbnail: assets/img/portfolio/05-thumbnail.jpg
+  thumbnail: assets/img/portfolio/tailormade-thumbnail.jpg
+  icon: fas fa-tshirt

+title: Tailor-made designs
+subtitle: We are doing tailor-made immersion cooling solutions
+image: /assets/img/portfolio/tailormade-full.jpg
+alt: Shirts on a hanger
 ---
 We like to say it's the best solution in the world, and we like to believe it is true.